 - R2

-the unadjusted, original R2 in the observed function
+the unadjusted, original \(R^2\) in the observed function (used for unconditional ITCV).

 - far_bound

-whether the estimated effect is moved to the boundary closer (default 0) or further away (1);
+indicates whether the estimated effect is moved to the boundary closer (0, default) or further away (1).

 - eff_thr

-for RIR: unstandardized coefficient threshold to change an inference; for IT: correlation defining the threshold for inference
+for RIR: the unstandardized coefficient threshold to change an inference; for IT: the correlation defining the threshold for inference.

 - FR2max